athillyerwork/athillyerwork/README.md

 - 👋 Hi, I’m @athillyerwork
-- 👀 I’m interested in game development and systems automation.
+- 👀 I’m interested in parallel programming, optimizations, and systems automation.
 - 🌱 I’m currently learning C# with the .NET framework
 - 📫 How to reach me? athillyer@profben.com